Where in Southwest New Jersey to find pick your own farms and orchards for fruit, vegetables, pumpkins and canning & freezing instructions!

 480 Mullica Hill Road (Route 322), Mullica Hill, NJ.
 Phone: (856) 589-4474.
 Email: email@example.com.
 Directions: Route 55, Exit 50B to Route 322, 2 miles; Route 322 E of Mullica Hill or Route 322 W of Glassboro.
 Open: May to November.
 In season: 8 am to 8 pm; out of season: 8 am to 6 pm; Saturday, & Sun.
 9 am to 5 pm for pick your own

-Roadside Market: Apples; pumpkins; squash; corn; peaches; plums; pears; vegetables.
-Apple Varieties: Empire; Fuji; Gala; Granny Smith; Golden Delicious; Jonagold; McIntosh; Red Delicious; Stayman/Winesap.
-Also Available: Jersey Fresh Cooks cookbook; cider; baked goods; bedding plants; annuals; perennials; hay rides; Fishing with Rich; WIC and Senior FMNP checks accepted.
+We also have a roadside market / farm stand with Apples; pumpkins; squash; corn; peaches; plums; pears; vegetables.
+Our apple varieties are Empire; Fuji; Gala; Granny Smith; Golden Delicious; Jonagold; McIntosh; Red Delicious; Stayman/Winesap.
+We also have Jersey Fresh Cooks cookbook; cider; baked goods; bedding plants; annuals; perennials; hay rides; Fishing with Rich; WIC and Senior FMNP checks accepted.

 Hill Creek Farms - apples, prepicked produce, snacks and